Jim Gilmore: Governor of Virginia

 In April 1998, Gilmore's first trip abroad as governor was to Germany with his Secretary of Commerce, Barry Duval.
 They sought to expand jobs and investment with German companies who at the time had invested more than $2 billion and 10,000 jobs in the Commonwealth.
-During his tenure, Gov. Gilmore was focused on creating jobs by leading several trade missions to: South America in 1999 (Argentina, Brazil, Chile); Asia in 2000 (Japan, South Korea, Taiwan); Europe again in 2001 (Germany, United Kingdom, Ireland).
-Mr. Gilmore, since leaving office, has also traveled to Pakistan, Australia, and Peru.
+During his tenure, Gilmore was focused on creating jobs by leading several trade missions to: South America in 1999 (Argentina, Brazil, Chile); Asia in 2000 (Japan, South Korea, Taiwan); Europe again in 2001 (Germany, United Kingdom, Ireland).
+Since leaving office, Gilmore has also traveled to Pakistan, Australia, and Peru.
 He also traveled to Israel when he was Attorney General of Virginia in the early 1990s.

 The Gilmore Administration implemented new Standards of Learning reforms in Virginia's public schools.
 The Standards of Learning prescribed a uniform curriculum in mathematics, science, English and social studies and instituted new tests at the end of the third, fifth and eighth grades, as well as end-of-course tests in high school, to measure student achievement.
-During Gilmore's term, Virginia's public school students' scores increased on these state tests as well as nationally normed tests.
+During Gilmore's term, Virginia's public school students' scores increased on these state tests as well as when compared to national norms.

-In 1999, Gilmore proposed and signed into law legislation that reduced tuitions at public colleges and universities by 20%.
+In 1999, Gilmore proposed and signed into law legislation that reduced tuition at public colleges and universities by 20%.
 Gilmore also commissioned a Blue Ribbon Commission on Higher Education that studied accountability and governance of public colleges and universities.
 Gilmore's Commission authored the first blueprint for decentralized regulatory and administrative authority to some universities in return for agreements to meet agreed upon performance objectives.

 Gilmore also proposed and signed into law Virginia's first stand-alone Martin Luther King Holiday.
-Prior to this proposal, Virginia had observed a combined Lee-Jackson-King Day that recognized Robert E. Lee, Stonewall Jackson and Martin Luther King on the same day each year.
+Prior to this proposal, Virginia had observed a combined Lee–Jackson–King Day that recognized Robert E. Lee, Stonewall Jackson and Martin Luther King on the same day each year.
 Gilmore and his wife hosted a historic reception in the Governor's Mansion for Coretta Scott King and announced a technology partnership between Virginia and the King Center for Nonviolence.
 Gilmore also proposed and funded a new African-American History Trail in Virginia and called upon the State Board of Education to include a more diverse range of historical figures in Virginia's Social Studies curriculum.
 Test scores during Gilmore's term showed a narrowing of the "achievement gap" between minority and white students.
 Gilmore significantly increased funding for two of Virginia's historically black universities, Norfolk State University and Virginia State University.